China

 Trade and Market Share Overview

-• A protocol for U.S. barley imports was completed in 2020; Minimal import was seen in 2021.
+-A protocol for U.S. barley imports was signed in 2020; No imports in 2023.

 Policy Overview

-• While trade tension/uncertainties remain, the Phase One trade deal reduced tariffs and resolved many of the non-tariff barriers to exports, including the required GMO processing certificates and TRQ management for corn, the DDGS plant import licenses, and export facility registrations, and resulted in a U.S. barley export protocol.
+-While trade tension/uncertainties remain, the Phase One trade deal reduced tariffs and resolved many of the non-tariff barriers to exports, including the required GMO processing certificates and TRQ management for corn, the DDGS plant import licenses, and export facility registrations, and resulted in a U.S. barley export protocol.